ElGuillermo/HLL_CRCON_restart/README.md

 - Edit `/root/hll_rcon_tool/restart.sh` and set parameters to fit your needs.

 ## Use
-- Log into your CRCON host machine using SSH and enter these commands (one line at at time) :
+- Log into your CRCON host machine using SSH and enter these commands (one line at a time) :
 ```shell
 cd /root/hll_rcon_tool
 sudo sh ./restart.sh